Call for Research Proposals

 • A gap analysis of the software and system lifecycle, comparing tools that are available for managing the lifecycle available, with needs.

-IAB Suggestions:
+IAB Suggestions

 Since common weaknesses (cwe.mitre.org) are the raw material of vulnerabilities, consider methods/tool/guidance to prevent/mitigate specific CWEs that would thereby cripple many vulnerabilities, especially latent ones.

-4. Interacting Systems
+D. Interacting Systems

-PKI within an OT network necessitates introduction of a certificate server, which, if compromised or inaccessible, inhibits the security apparatus that depends on the PKI.
+New devices, applications, and systems designed to improve security are often envisioned without considering the dependence that the security they provide has on the security of the new entity itself.
+For example, introduction of PKI within an OT network necessitates introduction of a certificate server, which, if compromised or inaccessible, inhibits the security apparatus that depends on the PKI.
 The challenge is to identify techniques, methodologies, and/or analyses that help one to identify, consider, or forestall the risks attendant with introduction of that technology.

 Example (but not exclusive) problems